-Radon comes from the ground
+Radon comes from the soil

-Quick measurement or long-term measurements
+Short or long-term measurements

-For people who do not have the time required to carry out long-term measurements, there are also boxes that provide a quick measurement.
+For people who do not have the time required to carry out long-term measurements, there are also detectors that provide a quick measurement.
 These do not show the average amount of radon in a year, but can provide a quick indication of the property’s approximate exposure to radon.
 They are suitable for people who want to buy a house or another property.
 Quick measurements take up to 10 twenty-four hour periods and can be carried out at any time of year.

 After the measurement